Employer Frequently Asked Questions

 Yes.
 We understand students are also employees and so will often take holidays that fall within term time, and that fall on College days.
 This is absolutely fine, we just ask that they email the person taking the course to let them know in advance and make sure they catch up on any work they have missed.

-Apprentices will usually attend College for day release one day a week, excluding term breaks.
+Apprentices will usually attend College for one day a week, excluding term breaks.
 However, this can differ depending on the Apprenticeship programme.
+For example, some Apprenticeship courses are delivered in block weeks.

 Apprentices are assessed against criteria throughout their programme to ensure they are developing the required competencies.